A million ways to save in your pocket.

 How can Centrelink help during the coronavirus pandemic?

-There are numerous payment plans available for people who are unable to get an income.
+There is a range of payment plans available for people who are unable to get an income.
 This includes tens of thousands of additional Australians as a result of COVID-19 forcing the closure of many businesses.
-Much of the mud that made the process laborious has thus been rapidly cleaned up to help speed up payments to meet the sudden demand.

 Centrelink coronavirus payments eligibility